-Target completion spring of 2020
+Target completion summer of 2020

 The 365 Potable Water Reservoir and Pump House site was originally a wooden reservoir with a pump house constructed in the 1940s with an intake from the Peace River.
 In 1959, a water treatment plant and additional storage were added to the site.
 Over the years there have been numerous maintenance and renovations projects.
 The site is no longer used as a water treatment plant but is still in use as a reservoir and pump house.